-Discover delicious and nutritious recipes for satisfying snacks and wholesome sweet treats to enjoy alongside our Summer 2017 Healthy Diet Plan.
+Discover delicious and nutritious recipes for satisfying snacks and wholesome sweet treats to enjoy alongside our January 2018 Healthy Diet Plan.

 What are the benefits of the Healthy Diet Plan?

-We’ve based our daily menu plans on no more than 1,500 calories.
+The calories you need on a daily basis vary depending on your age, height, weight, sex and activity levels.
+There are numerous calculators you can use online to determine your optimum calorie intake but we’ve based our daily menu plans on no more than 1,500 calories.
 For the average female, who is moderately active, this should generate a shortfall allowing for steady and controlled weight-loss.
-For those who find they need more energy and are happy with their weight, you can supplement our daily menu plans with our suggested healthy snacks.
-Find the recipes below.
+For those who find they need more energy or are happy with their weight, supplement our daily menu plans with our suggested healthy snacks.

 Try eating leftover fruit and veg to minimise waste and save money.
 Nuts and seeds are also good choices, while homemade kale crisps, nut butters and veg dips will satisfy cravings.
 Get a sweet fix with Greek yogurt topped with unprocessed honey, dried fruit and desiccated coconut, or try raw cacao if you can’t manage without chocolate.